 Clark, Roy Peter.
 Help! for Writers: 210 Solutions to the Problems Every Writer Faces.
 New York: Little, Brown, 2011.
-An engaging manual from the vice president of the Poynter Institute.
+Print.

 Book Length Journalism: